Introduction and Background

 - For climatologies, use letters/abbreviations for months and annu for annual average; do not use season names

-ISO Format Standard 8601 for all dates, as
+- Use the ISO Format Standard 8601 for all dates, as detailed as possible

 - The "T" above s the only upper-case letter ever allowed in filenames